pilot-capital/pilot-capital-core/readme.md

-# Pilot Capital — Monorepo Template
+# Pilot Capital — Monorepo

-A friendly, practical README template for a monorepo that hosts one or more web applications and shared packages.
-This document explains repository layout, recommended tech-stack options, common scripts, development flows, and tips for maintaining a healthy monorepo.
+This monorepo contains:

+-   `apps/web`: Vite + React + TypeScript frontend, using React Router for navigation and a sample folder structure (`components`, `pages`, `hooks`, `assets`, `styles`, `utils`).
+-   `apps/api`: Django backend, configured for PostgreSQL and Django REST Framework.
+-   `packages`: (optional) for shared code/libraries.

+It is set up for modern fullstack development, with clear separation between frontend and backend, and ready for local development and deployment.

 ---